Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Introduction

-\revtwo{\revrev{At a high level, the paper is split into three parts.}{The paper has three main parts.}}{The paper has three main parts, with the second and third parts building on the prior parts.} First, we present \revtwo{an}{a general} analysis of the \revrev{instantaneous viewing similarities;}{similarities in viewing direction among different \revrev{clients}{users} when at identical playback points within the same 360$\degree$ video;} e.g., as measured by angular differences of the viewing directions, overlap in viewports, and how \revrev{these overlaps increase as a server/cache sees more and more clients watching the same video.}{the viewport's overlap with the aggregate view cover from prior \revrev{client}{user} views increases with the number of such \revrev{clients.}{users.}} \revtwo{}{This analysis provides insight into inherent similarities in viewing behavior, using measures that are not affected by the details of how video data is delivered to users.}
+\revsix{First, we present \revtwo{an}{a general} analysis of the \revrev{instantaneous viewing similarities;}{similarities in viewing direction among different \revrev{clients}{users} when at identical playback points within the same 360$\degree$ video;} e.g., as measured by angular differences of the viewing directions, overlap in viewports, and how \revrev{these overlaps increase as a server/cache sees more and more clients watching the same video.}{the viewport's overlap with the aggregate view cover from prior \revrev{client}{user} views increases with the number of such \revrev{clients.}{users.}}}{First, we focus on similarities in the viewports among different users when at identical playback points within the same 360$\degree$ video.
+Here, we define basic similarity metrics such as the overlap in viewports for two or more users and study how the overlap between a viewport and the aggregate view cover from prior user views increases with the number of such users and how this differs between different video categories.} This analysis provides insight into inherent similarities in viewing behavior, \revsix{using measures that}{and the metrics} are not affected by the details of how video data is \revAA{delivered to users.}{delivered.}